 Sifting through all of the information out there about the latest and the best in intranet software can be overwhelming.
 So overwhelming, in fact, that it becomes confusing and unhelpful.
 All of the options, questions, assessments, and facts can make it difficult to know whether or not your company is ready for an intranet portal.

-What you need is a clearly stated, simplified list of specific intranet software characteristics along with their potential benefits and challenges to help guide you in your search.
+What you need is a clearly stated, simplified comparison list of intranet software characteristics along with their potential benefits and challenges to help guide you in your search.
 Luckily, we are here to do just that.
 The purpose of this intranet pros and cons list is to assist you, the potential client, in answering your question What are the advantages and disadvantages of intranet and in figuring out whether an employee intranet portal is the right tool for your company.
 And if it is the right tool, then also determining whether this is the right time to implement that software.

 Using an intranet at work comes with several benefits for employees and management.
 One of the most important ones is the increase in productivity and engagement.
 Implementing an employee intranet portal is going to unify your workforce and invite your employees into a space where their voice can be heard and their opinions can be known.
 A study by Gallup showed that 65% of U.S. employees are not engaged at work.
 Another study by The McKinsey Global Institute recently concluded that productivity increases 20-25% in companies that have employees who are connected to each other, and to the business.
 This increase in productivity can produce real ROI for your company, ultimately saving you revenue just by providing a platform for your employees to connect.
 This platform also provides everything your employees will need to get their job done in one central hub, eliminating the constant need to switch to different platforms – another productivity increase.